zeitgeistpm/zeitgeist/zrml/court/README.md

 ## Overview

-The court system is responsible for ensuring that the truth is added to the blockchain.
-Prediction markets, which depend on accurate information, reward traders who base their decisions on truthful data.
+Court is a market dispute resolution mechanism.
+It is responsible for ensuring that the truth is added to the blockchain.
 If someone provides false information, they will be punished, while those who share accurate information will be rewarded.